-High school students who have completed a junior year with a minimum grade point average of 3.0 may apply for admission to the High School College

-Program for High School Students.
+High school students who have completed a junior year with a minimum grade point average of 3.0 may apply for admission to the High School College Program for High School Students.
 In this program, high school students enroll in college courses on the Richard Bland College campus while earning high school and college credit.
 Students may elect to attend on a part-time or a full-time basis.
 They may enroll for the fall or spring semester or during any summer session.

-The purposes of this program are:
+The purposes of this program are to:

-- 1. to allow exceptional students accelerated entry into the college curriculum; - 2. to encourage academically capable students to strive for challenges and the maximum use of their abilities; - 3. to bridge the gap between high school and college and to permit the college-bound student the experience of functioning in the college setting prior to graduating from high school; - 4. to provide courses not normally available in the curriculum of area high schools; and - 5. to provide opportunities for qualified high school students to earn dual-credit in certain approved subject areas.
+- 1. Allow exceptional students accelerated entry into the college curriculum - 2.
+Encourage academically capable students to strive for challenges and the maximum use of their abilities - 3.
+Bridge the gap between high school and college and to permit the college-bound student the experience of functioning in the college setting prior to graduating from high school - 4.
+Provide courses not normally available in the curriculum of area high schools and - 5.
+Provide opportunities for qualified high school students to earn dual-credit in certain approved subject areas

-Students who are interested in this program should contact their high-school guidance counselor.
+Students who are interested in this program should contact their high school guidance counselor.
 If the student has a grade point average of 3.0 and is recommended by the guidance counselor, the student is welcome to apply.
 The student next completes the High School College Program Application, pays the application fee, and requests that an official high school transcript be forwarded to the Office of Admissions where eligibility to enroll in the program is determined.
 If the student is eligible, the Office of Advising and Transfer Services works with the student to select appropriate course work that will meet high-school graduation requirements and further the student's interests through advanced course work.
-Questions about the High School College Program should be directed to the Division of Student Affairs.
+Questions about the High School College Program should be directed to Enrollment Services.

-Off-Campus Dual-Enrollment Program
+Off-Campus Dual Enrollment Program